-So here’s the question I asked a new nurse.
-She lives in a two-bedroom apartment by herself.
-I asked if she would rent it to a traveling nurse for $500 a month, so she could work 1-2 fewer days a month.
+So here’s the question I asked a new nurse, who lives in a two-bedroom apartment by herself.
+I asked if she would rent it to a traveling nurse for $500 a month, this would equate to working 1-2 fewer days a month.
 A starting RN wage in Nebraska is $28/hr.
 That’s $336 a day before taxes, so essentially she could work 1-2 days less a month and have the same income.

 She said, “no, absolutely not, I like my space.”